z-wenlin/gpdb/gpMgmt/bin/el8_migrate_locale/README.md

 ---------------------------------------------

 Example usage for check after OS upgrade:
-$ python upgrade_el8_locale_check.py precheck-table --out table.out
+$ python el8_migrate_locale.py precheck-table --out table.out
-2023-10-16 04:12:19,064 - WARNING - There are 2 tables in database test that the distribution key is using custom operator class, should be checked when doing in-place upgrade from EL7->EL8.
+2023-10-16 04:12:19,064 - WARNING - There are 2 tables in database test that the distribution key is using custom operator class, should be checked when doing OS upgrade from EL7->EL8.
 ---------------------------------------------
 tablename | distclass
 ('testdiskey', 16397)
 ('testupgrade.test_citext', 16454)
 ---------------------------------------------
-2023-10-16 04:12:19,064 - INFO - There are 6 partitioned tables in database testupgrade that should be checked when doing in-place upgrade from EL7->EL8.
+2023-10-16 04:12:19,064 - INFO - There are 6 partitioned tables in database testupgrade that should be checked when doing OS upgrade from EL7->EL8.
 2023-10-16 04:12:19,066 - INFO - worker[0]: begin:
 2023-10-16 04:12:19,066 - INFO - worker[0]: connect to <testupgrade> ...
 2023-10-16 04:12:19,110 - INFO - start checking table testupgrade.partition_range_test_3_1_prt_mar ...